Clixo/First-Project/README.md

-# First-Project
+# ctypes Project
-My First Project
+programs will use the ctypes library in Python to ineract with the Windows API.